-class simpy.resources.resource.Resource(env, capacity=1)
+class simpy.resources.resource.Resource(env: simpy.core.Environment, capacity: int = 1)

 Resource with capacity of usage slots that can be requested by processes.

 If all slots are taken, requests are enqueued.
 Once a usage request is released, a pending request will be triggered.